-A big thank-you to all of our Volunteer Drivers, who, from January-October 2016 have helped 13,986 people travel to various destinations, including hospital and doctor’s appointments, lunch clubs, rehab classes, memory cafes and much more.
+A big thank-you to all of our Volunteer Drivers, who, in the last 12 months have helped 13,986 people travel to various destinations, including hospital and doctor’s appointments, lunch clubs, rehab classes, memory cafes and much more.

 Without your dedication many of these people would have found it very difficult to attend their appointments.
 So - Well Done!

 Helping your community.

 Our volunteer drivers make a real difference to the people of Totnes.

 Helen Roberts, our Transport Co-ordinator, reports that we helped a phenomenal amount of people in 2016 through our various modes of transport.

 Here are the final figures for the year:-